-Midterm exam grades will be posted on the OWL course site once the grades are available.
-Final exam grades and final course grades are not posted on the OWL course site; they are available once they have been posted by the Registrar under "Academic Summary" at the Student Centre website.
+Midterm exam grades will be posted on OWL once the grades are available.
+Final exam grades and final course grades are not posted on OWL and are available once they have been posted by the Registrar under "Academic Summary" at the Student Centre website.